medz/spry/docs/index.md

 features:
   - icon: 🛸
     title: Runtime Agnostic
-    details: Your code is implemented through the platform and can be compiled into any runtime for your application.
+    details: Your code will work on any Dart/JavaScript runtime including Node.js, Bun, Deno and Dart.
   - icon: ✨
     title: Small & Tree-shakable
     details: Spry core is super lightweight & tree-shakable, Only the extensions you use will be included in the final bundle.